aflin/rampart/docs/source/rampart-main.rst

    rampart.utils.printf(fmt, ...)

 Return Value:
-   Number.
+   :green:`Number`.
 The length in characters of the printed string.

 Standard formats:  Most of the normal flags and formats are respected.
 See standard formats and flags from